robocup-junior/rcj-soccersim/docs/docs/qualification.md

 Of the remaining teams, the best teams in each Super-Regional (top-of-the-table) will also qualify, "per wildcard".
 Those wildcards will be given independently of country to the best teams.
-The number of wildcards will be proportionally to the size of the Super-Regional, meaning:
-The largest Super-Regional will receive the most wildcards (but 2/3rd of all Wildcards at most).
+The number of wildcards will be proportional to the size of the Super-Regional, meaning the largest Super-Regional will receive the most wildcards (but 2/3rd of all Wildcards at most).

 <img src="../images/qualification_numbers.png" style="width:500px; margin-left: auto; margin-right: auto; display:block;"/>